TEALSK12/introduction-to-computer-science/project_1.md

 -   Whenever the green flag is clicked, your SNAP animation should display your chosen story line by line somewhere on the stage.
 (This should work correctly even if the last run was interrupted and restart.)
 -   As each line is shown, sprites should act out the story.
 -   The animation should advance on its own, but should do so at a pace that allows each action to complete and the viewer to read the line before the next line is shown and new action begins.
--   In addition, the sprites must act out the rhyme; you should not simply create a series of static backgrounds or costumes that show a stop-motion version of the story.
+-   In addition, the sprites must act out the story; you should not simply create a series of static backgrounds or costumes that show a stop-motion version of the story.
 -   Each line must be readable and must stay shown while the corresponding action is occurring.
 -   When the story ends, there should be a way for the user to replay the entire animation from the beginning.
 -   You are free to be as creative as you like with your choice of sprites and actions.<br />